moibernabeu/ggcollapse/README.md

 ```

 # Tutorial
-There will be a tutorial available soon in my moibernabeu.github.io github page.
+There will be a tutorial available soon in the moibernabeu.github.io github page.